 We are a progressive grain farm located in Southeastern Saskatchewan, between the town of Fillmore and the city of Weyburn.
-Our Vision is:
+Our Core Ideology is as follows:

 The Leguee family manages and operates the farm with the help of two full-time employees and one to two seasonal employees.
 Russ, Jake and Sarah all manage the different aspects of the operation.
 Together, we have found that we all have different and important skills that complement one another.
 Our two full-time employees, Don and Erik, both bring skills to the table that benefit the farm.